Man found dead in bathroom of Roseville bar after argument

-ROSEVILLE, Mich. - Roseville police are investigating a homicide that happened at a Roseville bar Sunday.
+ROSEVILLE, Mich. - Police are investigating a homicide that happened at a Roseville bar Sunday.

-Police say a 37-year-old man from Harrison Township was found fatally shot around 12:40 a.m. in the bathroom of Dooley's bar in Roseville.
+According to authorities, a 37-year-old man from Harrison Township was found fatally shot around 12:40 a.m.
+Sunday in the bathroom of Dooley's bar in Roseville, near the intersection of Gratiot Avenue and 14 Mile Road.

 Witnesses reported that a 21-year-old man from Clinton Township and the victim were arguing in the bathroom of the bar.